ictar/learning-geoinformatics/Google Earth Engine/End-to-End Google Earth Engine (Full Course Material).md

 ### Post-Processing Classification Results

-Supervised classification results often contain salt-and-pepper noise caused by mis-classified pixels.
+有监督分类 results often contain salt-and-pepper noise caused by mis-classified pixels.
 It is usually preferable to apply some post-processing techniques to remove such noise.
 The following script contains the code for two popular techniques for post-processing classification results.

 * Using un-supervised clustering to replacing classified value by majority value in each cluster.